 Affordability and other options:

-If you are unable to afford a more expensive floor some of the concrete slab could be left exposed and a thick rubber surface or rubber mats could be used where the horses stand.
+If you are unable to afford a more expensive floor some of the concrete floor could be left exposed and a standard rubber surface (such as bond and seal) could be used where the horses stand.

-Surfacing made from recycled rubber granules is porous and is not suitable for medical areas, but acceptable for other areas of the facility.
-Rubber mats specifically made for equine use have a sealed surface and are easier to keep clean.
+Surfacing made from rubber granules is porous and is not suitable for medical areas, but acceptable for other areas of the facility such as wash bays and walkways.